howerj/bit-serial/readme.md

 Missing are:

 * A Timer
-* A way to reset the CPU (perhaps JMPZ to 8XXX)
+* A way to reset the CPU (perhaps JMP to 0000)
 * A way to halt the CPU (perhaps JMP to 8XXX)

-Hopefully the instruction set would be smaller than this one and allow for a more compact Forth (indirect adding would allow shorter stack increment routines so long as the carry was option was disabled).
+Hopefully the instruction set would be smaller than this one and allow for a more compact Forth (indirect adding would allow shorter stack increment routines so long as the carry option was disabled).

-Many features could be optionally enabled in the VHDL.
+Features could be optionally enabled in the VHDL as needed.

-Note that AND/XOR are not universal when combined, except if you have a source of truth and falsity, in which case you can use XOR to invert bits.

 # References / Appendix